rithmschool/rithm-react-exercises/03_pokedex_and_todos/README.md

 Create two components, `TodoList` and `Todo`.
 The `TodoList` component should contain an array called todos.
 The TodoList component should be responsible for listing all of the Todo components, which should each display the task necessary to complete.

-NOTE: for this part, please create a **separate branch**, as this exercise will build on itself over several days.
-By the end you'll have a basic Todo app working in React.
-This assignment will eventually be submitted as the solution to `08_react_todo_list`.
+NOTE: This exercise will build on itself over several days.